Tooth Sensitivity

 According to the Academy of General Dentistry, roughly 45 million Americans experience tooth sensitivity, a condition characterized by a tingly feeling or a flash pinch of pain affecting all teeth, certain areas of certain teeth or all of one or more teeth.

-The pain associated with tooth sensitivity may occur constantly or intermittently.
-Intermittent tooth sensitivity can occur while ingesting hot or cold food or beverages, or when cold air hits the teeth.
-In some cases, tooth sensitivity pain is mistaken for root damage.
+The associated pain may occur constantly or intermittently.
+Intermittent sensitivity can occur while ingesting hot or cold food or beverages, or when cold air hits the teeth.
+In some cases, sensitivity is mistaken for root damage.

 The Cause and Effect of Tooth Sensitivity

-What exactly causes tooth sensitivity?
-Aging accounts for some tooth sensitivity.
-As we age, enamel (the outer tooth surface) naturally wears down, exposing the dentin (the initial inner tooth surface) and causing sensitivity.
-But tooth sensitivity also results from a variety of other factors, including:
+As we age, enamel (the outer tooth surface) naturally wears down, exposing the dentin (the initial inner tooth surface) and causing tooth sensitivity.
+But it also results from a variety of other factors, including:

 The Dental Visit

-In the end, it is best to see a dentist about sensitive teeth to determine the true nature of the sensitivity.
+In the end, it is best to see a dentist about sensitive teeth to determine the true nature of the what’s causing the problem.
 During the consultation, your dentist uses an instrument called a spray gun to dispense air across every area of each tooth in order to locate the sensitivity.

-You have many options for the management of tooth sensitivity.
 For low-level sensitivity, a home maintenance program can be effective.
-Over-the-counter fluoride rinses, gels and toothpastes can make the root nerve less sensitive or build a protective coating to cover the sensitive tooth surface.
+Over-the-counter fluoride rinses, gels and toothpastes can make the root nerve less sensitive or build a protective coating to cover the tooth surface.
 For higher levels of sensitivity, an in-office desensitizer may provide relief for many months, even years.

 Sometimes, dentists recommend an over-the-counter desensitizer to supplement treatment.
 A soft-bristled toothbrush may also provide relief.